twmr/gerrit.el/README.md

 This code is tested using gerrit=2.16 and the gerrit version used on `review.gerrithub.org`.

+## News

+October 2021:

+* Add a new transient called `gerrit-download-transient`, which will replace the `gerrit-download` function in the future.
+* Add support for downloading changes in arbitrary git workspaces using `gerrit-download-transient`.

 ## Legacy git-review functions and new style REST-based functions

 Initially this package depended on the `git-review` command line tool, which